 The News Crew is responsible for producing the CMS daily news show, the Green and Gold News.
 News Crew is open to all three grade levels, and applications for News Crew will be available at the end of August.
-Students who are selected will be placed on a team; each team will produce the show for approximately four weeks.
+Students who are selected will be placed on a team; each team will produce the show for approximately three to four weeks.
 The length of the term will depend on the number of students selected for News Crew.

 Relay for Life

 Relay for Life is open to all grade levels and meets the first Monday of each month at 8:15 am.
 The Relay for Life club works throughout the year to raise money for the American Cancer Society.
 Students help with various fundraisers such as Candy Grams, concessions at some school events, and hosting the CMS Mini Relay in the spring.
 We participate in the Gwinnett County Relay for Life event held at the Gwinnett County Fairgrounds each May.
 Students are required to raise $100 during the year, and many of the fundraisers we do help students work towards this goal.

 Note: The Relay for Life club may resume once students are back in the building for face to face instruction.

 The Robotics Club is open to all 6th, 7th, and 8th grade students.
 We meet Mondays and Wednesdays from 4:30-5:50.
 During meetings we build competative robots, learn to code robots, and work on team building.
 The teams compete 2-4 teams during the year, battling middle school and high school teams from across Georgia and possibly the world!
 Members are required to participate at least one day a week.

 Sponsor: Pete Fischer